-For more on Campaign Delivery, check out our Campaign Set Up course on LAB!
+For more on Campaign Delivery, check out our Campaign Set Up LAB course!

-With Quiet Hours, you can designate a span of the day during which Intelligent Timing will not send messages.
+You may also designate a window of time during the day in which Intelligent Timing should send messages.
 This is useful if your campaign pertains to a specific event, sale or promotion.
-If a user’s optimal time is calculated as being inside Quiet Hours, the edge of Quiet Hours closest to the optimal time will be chosen as the new optimal time.
+If a user’s optimal time is calculated as being outside this window, the message will be scheduled at the edge of the window closest to the initially calculated optimal time.

-So, it’s important to be aware of the limitations of using Intelligent Timing early in a user’s lifecycle when limited data for Intelligent Timing is available.
+It’s important to be aware of the limitations of using Intelligent Timing early in a user’s lifecycle when limited data for Intelligent Timing is available.
 It can, however, still be valuable.
 Consider a user that has recorded only one session.
 The time in which that user recorded their session could very well be the best time to attempt to engage them.
 Intelligent Timing would only use data from the user’s first session, and as such would engage the user at that time.
-In general, Intelligent Timing can more effectively calculate the optimal send time later in a user’s lifecycle.
+In general, Intelligent Timing more effectively calculates the optimal send time later in a user’s lifecycle.

 Triggered Campaigns and Canvases